adipiciu/Travian-scripts/README.md

 Android: Yandex or Kiwi browser with Violentmonkey or Tampermonkey

 # Warning
 Do not install these scripts from untrusty websites like greasyfork.org, where owners ban legit authors and deletes legit scripts in favor of clones.
-If you had an account there, you can warn other users and redirect them here, where the offical scripts are updated.
+If you had an account there, you can warn other users and redirect them here, where the official scripts are updated.